StoccoDavide/acme/README.md

 # dimension/dimension/dimension
-A geometric library with 3d.
+A small geometric library in 3 dimensions.